eomereu/nodejs/cheatSheet.md

 ***

 ### [MongoDB](https://www.mongodb.com/)
 MongoDB is a NoSQL database.
 NoSQL stands for *non-SQL*, *non-relational* or *not only SQL*.
 It provides an npm module for NodeJS developers to easily read and write from and to database.
+By the way, Javascript is used to manipulate the database.
 Some structural differences between SQL and NoSQL:
 <img src="https://i.ibb.co/FqDTwZ0/SQL-vs-No-SQL.png">